 Consumer group hits Orange, SFR with 4G rollout complaint

-The consumer group is also asking French telecom regulator ARCEP to set up a body to monitor in real time the roll-out of 4G networks and guarantee the claims made by the operators on coverage and speed.
+The consumer group is also asking French telecom regulator ARCEP to set up a body to monitor in real time the roll-out of the 4G networks and guarantee the claims made by the operators on coverage and speed.

 ARCEP had no immediate comment while Bouygues could not be immediately reached for comment.
 (Reporting by Dominique Vidalon, Gwenaelle Barzic; Editing by Leigh Thomas)

 - Missing jet may have strayed toward Andaman Sea: Malaysian air force |